|The Mental Health Crisis in the Corrections Profession: An Old Problem Still Unsolved|

-Corrections.com author, Robert Winters, holds a Juris Doctorate degree and is a Professor with Kaplan University.
+Corrections.com author, Robert Winters, holds a Juris Doctorate degree and is a Professor with Purdue University Global’s Dept. of Criminal Justice.
 He is also a member of the National Criminal Justice Association and serves as a Western Regional Representative, a member of the National Advisory Board and their National Elections Committee.

 Other articles by Winters